 On average, the athletes performed best on the baseline performance test (when there was nothing at stake).

 And, as expected, they generally performed poorer in the first test phase, when the pressure was kicked up a few notches.

 And in the last phase, the folks who squeezed a ball in their right hand continued to perform poorly (Baseline performance=49.11; Test #1=44.67; Test #2=38.67).
 Meanwhile the athletes who squeezed a ball with their left hand improved their performance, returning to the level of accuracy they demonstrated in the baseline test (Baseline performance=47.00; Test #1=38.33; Test #2=49.22).

-I have to admit that I remain a bit skeptical of this for a few reasons which probably go beyond the scope of this post, and “choking” seems like too strong a word to describe the drop in performance the right-hand squeezers experienced, but it does appears that some individuals found the left-hand-squeezing technique to be helpful in optimizing performance.
+Admittedly, “choking” might be too strong a word to describe the drop in performance that the right-hand squeezers experienced, but it does appears that some individuals found the left-hand-squeezing technique to be helpful in optimizing performance.

-And at the end of the day, I suppose it doesn’t hurt to give this a try…but what do you think?
+So at the end of the day, it certainly wouldn’t hurt to give this a try…but what do you think?
 Have you tried anything like this before?

-If you’re curious, do download the complete published article, which includes the soccer and tae kwon do studies as well.
+If you’re curious to take a closer look, you can download the complete published article, which includes the soccer and tae kwon do studies as well.